teli808/search-engine/README.md

 # Zootgle Search Engine

-Use main_program.py to run the search engine, but make sure to unzip the precalculated index files first.
-If you would like to index the web pages on your own, run indexerfinal.py using the provided web pages.
+Run the search engine with main_program.py, but make sure to unzip the precalculated index files first.
+If you would like to index the web pages on your own, use indexerfinal.py with the provided web pages.